 Is there any additional information you wish to provide?

-Four history graduate student co-chairs have organized this conference for nineteen years.
-This ever changing roster of committee members has managed to run RMIHC on a shoestring budget.
+Four history graduate student co-chairs have organized this conference for twenty years.
+This ever-changing roster of committee members has managed to run RMIHC on a shoestring budget.
 Nonetheless, we consistently receive positive feedback from attendees.
 This conference has become prominent among national graduate conferences.
 Last year, a professor from a university in California encouraged her graduate students to apply because she had attended RMIHC fifteen years earlier and remembered it as a formative, excellent experience.

 Provide an estimate of the total funding requested by UGGS.
 If the event will cost more than the amount awarded by UGGS (typically a max of $750), then note which aspects of the event UGGS funds will be applied towards.